Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

 1. `mintime` must be equal to or less than the `header.mintime` specified in the transaction header.
 2. `maxtime` must be equal to or greater than the `header.maxtime` specified in the transaction header.

+## AssetAmount

+This is not a separate entry, but an inlined struct.

+    Struct {
+        assetID: Hash
+        amount:  Integer
+    }

 ## Program